Discover Yucatán Peninsula : Architecture

 Surprising Mayan architecture

 The Maya rivalled each other in prowess and daring in the construction of their impressive city-states.
-These cities experienced a first period of prosperity, known as the classical period, between the 3rd and 10th centuries, then, after the decline of certain urban centres, a second period of effervescence, known as the post-classical period, between the 11th and 16th centuries.
-Their powerful stone architecture is that of power and religion and is organized in a very codified manner.
+These cities experienced an initial period of prosperity, known as the classical period, between the 3rd and 10th centuries, then, after the decline of certain urban centers, a second period of effervescence, known as the post-classical period, between the 11th and 16th centuries.
+Their powerful stone architecture was the symbol of power and religion, and was organized in a highly codified manner.
 The city is divided into two parts.
-On the one hand, there is its ceremonial heart, which is often accessed through an archway, and which contains pyramids, temples, palaces, ball games, observatories and cisterns or chultunes, all organized around large areas, similar to the agoras.
-It is the place of residence of the priests and high dignitaries.
-The population resides away from the city, near the fields cut by irrigation channels and low stone walls, in oval and elongated huts, composed of a single room and made of a wooden structure on which rests a thatched roof.
-This is an art of living that is still practised today in many Mayan villages.
-All these spaces, as well as the city-states between them, are connected by sacbés, straight roads, built in limestone and slightly elevated from the ground level.
-To this mastery of urban planning is added that of architecture which expresses all its splendor in the ceremonial centers.
-It is all the more extraordinary that the Maya use only extremely rudimentary tools, stone or wood.
-The preferred material for construction is limestone, whose blocks are joined together with a crushed limestone mortar, before developing a stone-cutting technique that allows the blocks to fit together.
-The surfaces are covered with plaster and painted with mineral and organic pigments.
-In general, the buildings of the city are erected on more or less important stone bases.
-The flagship building is the pyramid, known as El Castillo.
-It is not a burial ground as with the Egyptians, but a platform on which a sanctuary is built.
-A vertical architecture to allow one to be as close as possible to the gods.
-The pyramids have staircases with an impressive slope, and terraced floors that are progressively reduced in a consummate art of proportion and perspective.
-Nothing is left to chance and astronomy and mathematics preside over the construction of each building.
-This is particularly true for the observatories of rounded shape, often equipped with spiral staircases, whose openings are calculated to allow a precise observation of the stars.
-The Maya are the only people in America to have made extensive use of the technique known as "false vaulting", consisting of a superimposition of mortar-bound stones that overlap and eventually meet, but without the central stone acting as a keystone to support the whole, hence the term "false vaulting" or corbelled vaulting, and hence the fact that the spaces cleared by this structure are low.
-Maya architecture also has a great decorative richness, using a resolutely epic style.
-The Maya mastered the art of bas-relief and mosaic (the result of a standardized and prefabricated production!) that can be found on the entire façade or only on the crests and lintels, thus emphasizing the structure.
+On the one hand, there's the ceremonial heart of the city, often accessed via an archway, which concentrates pyramids, temples, palaces, ball games, observatories and cisterns or chultunes, all organized around large areas reminiscent of agoras.
+This was the residence of priests and high dignitaries.
+The population, on the other hand, lived away from the city, close to fields carved out by irrigation canals and low stone walls, in elongated, oval, one-room huts with a wooden structure and thatched roof.
+An art of living that continues to this day in many Mayan villages.
+All these spaces, as well as the city-states between them, are linked by sacbés, straight roads built of limestone and slightly raised above ground level.
+This mastery of urban planning was complemented by a mastery of architecture, expressed in all its splendour in the ceremonial centers.
+This is all the more extraordinary given that the Maya used only the most rudimentary tools, made of stone or wood.
+The preferred building material was limestone, and the Maya used a crushed limestone mortar to bind the blocks together, before developing a stone-cutting technique that allowed the blocks to be fitted together.
+Surfaces are covered with plaster and painted with mineral and organic pigments.
+Generally speaking, the city's buildings were erected on stone bases of varying sizes.
+The landmark building is the pyramid, nicknamed El Castillo.
+It's not a burial site like the Egyptians', but a platform on which a sanctuary is built.
+Vertical architecture, to stand as close as possible to the gods.
+The pyramids are stepped, with impressively steep staircases, and terraced levels that progressively narrow in a consummate art of proportion and perspective.
+Nothing is left to chance, and astronomy and mathematics preside over the construction of each structure.
+This is particularly true of the rounded observatories, often equipped with spiral staircases, whose openings are calculated to allow precise observation of the stars.
+The Maya are the only American people to have made extensive use of the so-called "false vault" technique, consisting of a superimposition of mortar-bonded stones that overlap and eventually meet, but without the central stone acting as keystone to support the whole, hence the term "false vault" or corbelled vault, and hence the fact that the spaces cleared by this structure are of low height.
+Maya architecture is also richly decorative, using a resolutely epic style.
+In particular, the Mayans mastered the art of bas-relief and mosaics (the fruit of standardized, prefabricated production!), which can be found on the entire façade or just on the ridges and lintels, emphasizing the structure.
 There are several styles.
-The Puuc style, of which the site of Uxmal is known to be the great masterpiece, is characterized by walls relatively sober at their base, but whose upper part is decorated with complex mosaics alternating geometric patterns, masks of Chaac (the god of rain) and interlacing religious symbols, the snake at the head.
-The Rio Bec style, found at the Xpujil site in particular, is characterized by platforms and buildings of great length flanked by towers with rounded corners, often in pairs and then built in a perfectly parallel fashion.
-The Chenes style can be recognized by its facades entirely covered with Chaac masks, while the site of Chichen-Itza highlights a Maya-Toltec style between the sobriety of the Toltec sculpted columns and the geometric richness of the Maya lintels.
-The Yucatán peninsula is home to hundreds of Mayan sites, not to mention all those that have not yet been discovered!
-But among the most astonishing, do not miss : Tulum, the only example of a city built by the sea and recognizable by its fortifications and walls; Uxmal with its incredible Pyramid of the Soothsayer and its Temple of the Governor of impressive proportions; Chichen Itza with its Pyramid of Kukulcan (the snake god) whose orientation was thought so that the shadow cast during the equinoxes gives life to the snakes that decorate it, and its beautiful observatory; or Coba linked to the other sanctuaries by 40 sacbés and Kabah and its richly decorated arch.
-You will also notice, on many sites, the presence of several structures within the same building: this is due to the fact that the Maya always rebuild in the same place, as if to take root and remain in a nature that never ceases to transform itself.
+The Puuc style, of which the Uxmal site is known as the great masterpiece, is characterized by walls that are relatively sober at their base, but whose upper part is adorned with complex mosaics alternating geometric motifs, masks of Chaac (the rain god) and interlacing religious symbols, with the snake in the lead.
+The Rio Bec style, found on the Xpujil site in particular, is characterized by long platforms and buildings flanked by towers with rounded corners, often in pairs and then built in a perfectly parallel fashion.
+The Chenes style can be recognized by its façades entirely covered with Chaac masks, while the Chichen-Itza site highlights a Maya-Toltec style that combines the sobriety of sculpted Toltec columns with the geometric richness of Maya lintels.
+The Yucatán peninsula is home to hundreds of Mayan sites, not to mention all those that have yet to be discovered!
+But among the most astonishing, don't miss : Tulum, the only example of a city built on the sea, recognizable by its fortifications and walls; Uxmal, with its incredible Pyramid of the Soothsayer and its Temple of the Governor of impressive proportions; Chichen Itza with its Pyramid of Kukulcan (the serpent god), whose orientation was designed so that the shadow cast during the equinoxes would bring the snakes decorating it to life, and its beautiful observatory; or Coba, linked to the other sanctuaries by 40 sacbés, and Kabah with its richly decorated arch.
+At many sites, you'll also notice the presence of several structures within a single edifice: this is because the Maya always rebuilt in the same place, as if to put down roots and survive in a nature that was constantly changing.

 Colonial heritage

-The first desire of the Spanish colonists was to evangelize this New World, so the first witnesses of their presence were religious buildings.
-Initially made of wood, clay and thatch, these buildings were later built in stone and took on the appearance of real fortresses with crenellated towers and buttresses...
-The inhabitants of the New World had to be impressed while protecting the missions, which were veritable cities within the city, grouping together a church, monks' cells, a school, a hospital, a library, gardens...
-Among the most famous buildings with a fortified silhouette, let us note: the San Francisco de Campeche convent, the Muna convent, or the imposing fortified church not far from Mayapan which has two towers and even a walkway.
+The first aim of the Spanish colonists was to evangelize the New World, so the first evidence of their presence were religious buildings.
+Initially made of wood, clay and thatch, these buildings were later erected in stone and took on the appearance of veritable fortresses with crenellated towers and buttresses...
+The aim was to impress the inhabitants of the New World while protecting the missions, which were veritable cities within the city, grouping together church, monks' cells, school, hospital, library, gardens...
+Among the most famous buildings with their fortified silhouettes are : the San Francisco de Campeche convent, the Muna convent, or the imposing fortified church not far from Mayapan, which boasts two towers and even a parapet walk.
 The first buildings are very often built on ancient Mayan sanctuaries, or even with the very stones of ancient temples, generally near a cenote (like the Mayan cities), and often have an open chapel, as if to better attract the Mayans, who are used to open-air ceremonies.
-A strange "cohabitation" between understanding the ancestral rites of the original peoples and a fierce desire for forced assimilation...
-Then, progressively, the buildings lost their austere appearance and took on the trappings of the Renaissance with its symmetry and sense of proportion, as shown by the cathedral of Mérida with its porticos on the façade and its superb barrel vaults that give an impressive height; it is the first of its kind in Mexico, with its symmetry and sense of proportion, as shown by the cathedral of Mérida with its porticoes on the façade and its superb barrel vaults that give it an impressive height, before following the more exuberant codes of the Baroque, with its fluted pilasters, niches and engaged columns, even if, in the Yucatán peninsula, the Baroque is less abundant than in the rest of Mexico, the exteriors remaining relatively sober.
-It is inside that the great decorative wealth is to be found, with most of the churches having very beautiful gilded wooden altarpieces.
-The convent of St Anthony of Padua, in Izamal, is a fine mixture of these influences.
-Built on the base of an ancient Mayan temple, its church dominates the surrounding area, while one cannot help but admire the superb 7,800m2 atrium surrounded by impressive colonnaded galleries.
-At the same time, the Spaniards built many cities which most often follow a grid plan with large avenues meeting at the Plaza Mayor, the main square of the city, lined with arcades and grouping together the great buildings of the city: cathedral, municipal palaces...
-As far as residences are concerned, the colonial architecture is functional.
-The one-storey houses are organised around a cool patio, while the interior spaces have high ceilings to allow the heat to escape.
-The civil architecture underwent a stylistic evolution similar to that of the religious buildings, first borrowing from the codes of the Renaissance, as shown by the superb façade of the Casa Montejo in Mérida, whose finely chiselled stone conquistadors and ochre and ivory ornaments are borrowed from the Plateresque Renaissance that was in vogue in Spain, before becoming Baroque with beautiful coloured façades embellished with balconies and wrought-iron gates.
-But it is in Valladolid that you can best appreciate this colonial atmosphere.
-Its colourful streets, its beautiful San Bernardino de Siena convent and its central square decorated with a superb garden have allowed it to become one of the Pueblos Magicos of the country... : the network of magic villages !
-The colonial architecture is also defensive.
-The most beautiful representative of this military architecture is Campeche, the only fortified city in Mexico, with its beautiful polygonal ramparts equipped with bastions and its forts, such as those of San José and San Miguel.
-Fort San Felipe de Bacalar, with its star-shaped structure, is also a fine example.
+A strange "cohabitation" between an understanding of the ancestral rites of the original peoples and a fierce desire for forced assimilation..
+Gradually, the buildings lost their austere appearance and took on the trappings of the Renaissance, with its symmetry and sense of proportion, as seen in Mérida Cathedral, with its porticoed facade and superb barrel vaulting; before following the more exuberant codes of the Baroque period, with its fluted pilasters, niches and engaged columns, even if, in the Yucatán peninsula, the Baroque is less abundant than in the rest of Mexico, the exteriors remaining relatively sober.
+It's inside that the greatest decorative wealth is to be found, with most of the churches boasting exquisite gilded wood altarpieces.
+The convent of Saint-Antoine de Padoue, in Izamal, is a fine blend of these influences.
+Built on the base of an ancient Mayan temple, its church dominates the surrounding area, while the superb 7,800m2 atrium surrounded by impressive colonnaded galleries is a sight to behold.
+At the same time, the Spaniards built numerous cities, most of which followed a checkerboard pattern, with the main avenues meeting at the Plaza Mayor, the city's main square, lined with arcades and home to the city's major buildings: cathedral, municipal palaces, etc. In terms of residential architecture, colonial architecture was functional.
+Single-storey houses are organized around a cool patio, while interior spaces feature high ceilings for better heat dissipation.
+Civil architecture underwent a stylistic evolution similar to that of religious buildings, initially borrowing from Renaissance codes, as shown by the superb facade of Casa Montejo in Mérida, whose finely chiseled stone conquistadors and ochre and ivory ornaments are borrowed from the Plateresque Renaissance in vogue in Spain, before becoming Baroque with beautiful, colorful facades embellished with balconies and wrought-iron gates.
+But it's in Valladolid that you can best appreciate this colonial atmosphere.
+Its colorful alleyways, its beautiful San Bernardino de Siena convent and its central square adorned with a superb garden have made it one of the country's Pueblos Magicos...: the network of magic villages!
+Colonial architecture is also defensive.
+The finest example of this military architecture is Campeche, Mexico's only fortified city, with its fine polygonal ramparts and bastions, and forts such as San José and San Miguel.
+Fort San Felipe de Bacalar, with its star-shaped structure, is another fine example.

 Eclectic effervescence